 At the time, I was on my way out – in my heart and mind – of the Jehovah’s Witnesses organisation, a religion I had been deeply rooted in since I was ten years old.

-Jehovah’s Witnesses practice shunning of their former members, and so it was easier to leave as nobody here knew me as a JW.
-I was able to build a network of friends and a decent corporate career (Aviva, PayPal, LinkedIn) without the experience of former JW friends crossing the street when they saw me.
+Jehovah’s Witnesses practice extreme shunning of their former members, and so it was easier to leave as nobody in Dublin knew me as a JW.
+I was able to build a network of friends and a decent corporate career without the experience of former JW friends crossing the street when they saw me.

-To my delight, Testimony, exploring the subject of domestic violence, was picked up by Irish national TV broadcaster RTE and nominated by multiple awards in festivals in Ireland, Australia, UK and USA.
+To my delight, Testimony was picked up by Irish national TV broadcaster RTÉ and nominated for multiple awards in festivals in Ireland, Australia, UK and USA.

-A year later, my second film, an LGBT drama The Betrayal, featuring music by Nick Cave & Warren Ellis, was also broadcast by Irish TV and screened in festivals in Ireland and Canada.
+A year later, my second film, an LGBT drama The Betrayal, featuring music by Nick Cave & Warren Ellis, was also broadcast by RTÉ and screened in festivals in Ireland and Canada.

 My new short film Debutante, a drama set in the community of Jehovah’s Witnesses, starring Úna O’Brien, premiered at the Galway Film Festival in July 2021.
 Making it, from raising €20,000 in a global crowdfunding campaign, through shooting it while pregnant in the first wave of Covid, to post-production with a newborn, was quite a journey!
 Since the Galway premiere, Debutante has been nominated for multiple awards, including an IFTA (Irish Film & TV Academy) nomination for Best Short Film.
 The film also won Best Irish Fiction Short at the Kerry International Film Festival, and it received an Audience Award at the Chicago Irish Film Festival.